 Bringing value to Chicago's suburbs.

-The $90 million property offers 460,000 square feet of retail, parking and residential space across 12 stories.
-With 263 luxury apartments on the top eight levels and a commuter train nearby, offering adequate parking was essential to increase potential revenue for the owner – from tenants and commuters.
+The $90 million property of Eleven33 offers 460,000 sq ft of retail, parking and residential space across 12 stories.
+With 263 luxury apartments on the top eight levels and a commuter train nearby, offering adequate parking was essential to increase potential revenue for the owner—from tenants and commuters.

 Precast also added value to the structure’s exterior, which was incredibly important to earn local praise and acceptance.
-The developer wanted a brick finish, without the high price tag, or the added thickness.
-Precast panels solved both issues – providing a structural and design solution in one product.
+The developer wanted a brick finish without the high price tag or the added thickness.
+Precast panels solved both issues—providing a structural and architectural solution in one product.

 A strict construction schedule.

 Installation was a carefully orchestrated affair, as the location provided challenges from all directions.
 While the project sits on a corner lot, one side was erected mere feet from another building, and the two street sides brought the challenge of working around nearby train stations.
 Delivering product as produced alleviated the need for any on-site storage, and it was installed in phases to allow upper level construction to begin before the entire parking structure was completed.
-In this staged approach, the build was rapid and created minimal disruption to the surrounding area – which was crucial to be a good neighbor and to maintain good community relationships for the owner/developer.
+In this staged approach, the build was rapid and created minimal disruption to the surrounding area—which was crucial to being a good neighbor and maintaining good community relationships for the owner/developer.

 It is estimated 15-20% in overall project costs were saved when switching from CIP to precast.